Despite being the most popular website builder in the world, there is a lot of misinformation about WordPress on the internet.

 9. WordPress Is Not Well Suited to Large (High Traffic) Sites

-Since WordPress is a self-hosted platform, you are responsible for managing its performance and scaling your server resources as your website grows.
+Since WordPress is a self-hosted platform, you manage its performance and scale your server resources as your website grows.
 We have a step-by-step WordPress performance guide that will help you learn how to take control of WordPress performance.

-If you don’t want to deal with the technical side, then you can use a managed WordPress hosting provider like WP Engine that takes care of the technical side for you.
+If you don’t want to deal with the technical side, you can use a managed WordPress hosting provider like WP Engine that takes care of the technical side.

 We hope this article helped you debunk the common WordPress myths and better understand the true power of WordPress.
 You may also want to see our interesting facts about WordPress (infographic) and our expert picks for the best WooCommerce plugins to grow your online store.